The phenomenon of prostitution in the Philippines has increased in magnitude and complexity in the face of worsening poverty in the Philippines.

 … create venues for public education in order to change public perception towards prostituted women

 Hence, it is Talikala’s goal to improve the quality of life of women who are victims and survivors of sex trafficking and prostitution.

 To promote gender equity and justice in society;

 To enhance prostituted women’s opportunities for self-sufficiency;

-To improve the reproductive condition of women in prostitution; and
+To improve the reproductive condition of women in prostitution;

 To create and provide support systems through networking and advocacy for women in prostitution.